Apply Now

 Programs/Initiatives

-1. Conducts DEI survey annually for all students/faculty/staff
+1. Conducts Belonging survey annually for all students/faculty/staff

 2. Facilitates trainings on Implicit Bias, microaggressions, and microresistance strategies for faculty/staff